adeck/terraform-infra/README.md

 As you can see from the above, you don't need to know the IP for the gateway host.
 You can simply SSH to `gw.<yourdomain.com>`.
-However, given how long it takes DNS stuff to propagate, if you tore down the environment and then recreated you'd have to wait minutes before that DNS record would work again.
+However, given how long it takes DNS updates to propagate, if you tore down the environment and then recreated you'd have to wait minutes before that DNS record would work again.
 Hence the `gw_ip.sh` script, which simply reads the `.tfstate` file and writes the IP address for the gateway host to stdout.

 So if you want to SSH to the gateway host without waiting for the DNS info to propagate you would first install [`jq`][], then run: